 Local bail bondsmen advertise via the Internet and in the phone book.
+They can often provide bail information for all of the local jails.
 Make sure you verify the bondsman’s license, and retain copies of any documents for your records.

 ∗NOTE: After you post bail, you should immediately consult with one of our experienced Rancho Cucamonga criminal defense attorneys2 who can help you schedule a bail hearing to hopefully reduce or even waive the inmate’s bail.

 If you wish to obtain information on an inmate incarcerated at the San Bernardino County Jail in Rancho Cucamonga, you may call the facility directly at (909) 350-2476, or you may visit the San Bernardino County Sheriff’s Department’s inmate locator information website.

 You must provide the inmate’s full name and date of birth before a deputy will give you information about a specific inmate.

 You may also want case information about an inmate.
 Typically, inmates who are being held in custody must be arraigned within two (2) days of being arrested.
 At that point, the judge will either continue the arraignment or will set the case for a pre-trial hearing.
 If you wish to look up case information or upcoming court dates for an inmate or defendant being housed at the West Valley Detention Center, visit the San Bernardino Case Information website.